Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.12.
 Write a function that gets radius of a circle and returns area

 14.13.
-Write a function that gets any positive integer and returns it's factorial 14.13.
-Write a function that gets any positive integer and returns it's digital sum 14.13.
-Write a function that gets any positive integer and returns it's digital root 14.13.
+Write a function that gets any positive integer and returns it's factorial 14.14.
+Write a function that gets any positive integer and returns it's digital sum 14.15.
+Write a function that gets any positive integer and returns it's digital root 14.16.
 Write a function that gets any positive integer and returns it's reverse

+14.16.
+Write a function that gets any positive integer and determine it's prime or not